 With a bit of meal planning and awareness, you can cut your food wastage right down, saving you money and doing your bit for the environment.

-If you do have food leftover that you aren’t going to use before moving on to your next destination – leave a note on it so fellow hostel-dwellers or even a hotel cleaner will know that they can have it.
-An easy step to becoming a more green traveler.
+If you do have food left over that you aren’t going to use before moving on to your next destination – leave a note on it so fellow hostel-dwellers or even a hotel cleaner will know that they can have it.
+This is an easy step to becoming a more green traveler.

 7) Recycle, Recycle, Recycle